rezaplus/rezaplus/README.md

 # Welcome to my GitHub profile!

 Greetings!
-I'm Reza Hajizadeh, a seasoned backend developer with over 9 years of extensive experience in the field of software development.
-My true passion lies in crafting high-quality, scalable web applications that empower businesses to thrive and succeed.
+I'm a backend developer with 7 years of extensive experience in the field of software development.
+My diverse roles have honed not only my project management and leadership skills but have also made me adept at creating excellent web projects.

 ## Tech Stack
 Over the years, I have honed my skills across a wide range of technologies, which include:

 -   Programming languages: PHP, Java, JavaScript, C, and their derivatives.
 -   Frameworks: I specialize in Laravel, Yii2, and various other frameworks.
--   Databases: Proficient in working with MySQL and PostgreSQL.
+-   Databases: MySQL and PostgreSQL.
--   CMS: I have in-depth knowledge of popular CMS platforms such as Statamic, Craft, and WordPress.
+-   CMS:  Statamic, Craft, and WordPress.
--   Version control systems: Well-versed in utilizing Git and SVN.
+-   Version control systems: Git and SVN.

 ## Get in touch
 If you're interested in delving deeper into my journey and exploring my work, I invite you to visit [my personal](https://rezahajizade.com/)  website or connect with me on [LinkedIn](https://www.linkedin.com/in/rezahajizade/).
 I am always open to exciting new opportunities and collaborations, so please don't hesitate to get in touch!